kstenerud/safe-encoding/safe32-specification.md

 | **0e** | `f`  | **1e** | `y`  |
 | **0f** | `g`  | **1f** | `z`  |

-Where:
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.

+In order to make human input less error-prone, the following substitutions are allowed in the encoded text:

- * Uppercase can be substituted for lowercase when input by humans.
+ * Uppercase letters may be substituted for lowercase letters (for example, `A` may be substituted for `a`).
- * `o` and `O` can substitute for `0` when input by humans.
+ * `o` and `O` may be substituted for `0`.

- * There is no `1`, `i`, or `l`, because they are too easily confused.
+A human may input substitutes.
 A decoder must accept substitutes.
 An encoder must not output substitutes.

-The alphabet is ordered according to the characters' ordinal positions in UTF-8 and ASCII, so that the resulting encoded text will sort in the same order as the data it represents.

 Whitespace
 ----------

 An encoded stream may contain whitespace as needed by the medium it will be transferred across.
 For example, some mediums may have a maximum line length, or require indentation.

+For human input, it may be helpful to break up long sequences into shorter chunks using whitespace to make the sequence easier to input without losing your place.

-It is up to the encoder to decide when and how whitespace will occur.
+It is up to the encoder or human to decide when and how whitespace will occur.
 A decoder must accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: